TheOdinProject/curriculum/web_development_101/project_installations.md

 ## Oh no!
 Total Failure!!!

-If all else fails, the best web-based development environment to use for coding the back end is [Nitrous.io](https://www.nitrous.io/join/GRrt3VYaHE8?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral).
-It's free to use and gives you a brand spanking new Ruby and Rails setup to start coding with.
-You can even integrate it with your text editor and work collaboratively with other people.
+If all else fails, the best web-based development environments to use for coding the back end are [Nitrous.io](https://www.nitrous.io) or [cloud9](https://c9.io/).
+They are free to use and give you a brand spanking new Ruby and Rails setup to start coding with.

-I've often found this to be much easier for Windows users than trying to navigate the regular installations process.
-It relies on having an internet connection, but it gives you a command line, a text editor, and the ability to run a local server right out of the box.
+They rely on having an internet connection, but they give you a command line, a text editor, and the ability to run a local server right out of the box.

-So your alternate path is to go to [Nitrous.io](https://www.nitrous.io/join/GRrt3VYaHE8?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral) and set up your account.
-You'll be given enough free "credits" to keep a virtual development environment running full time.
-The instructions on the website are fairly straightforward.
-You can get your text editor and terminal up and running in a couple minutes.
-Plus, it works with Git!

 ## Additional Resources